 Another healthcare provider, Maccabi Health Services, also issued a press release that stated a 95% efficacy rate for the vaccines.
 According to the Maccabi study, only 608 out of 602,000 vaccinated subjects that (0.1%) were infected with COVID-19 once a week has passed since their second dose, and only 7 of them experienced severe symptoms.
 That figure is smaller compared with 3.9% that were infected with corona amongst the roughly half a million subjects in the unvaccinated group.
 In another study by Maccabi, in cooperation with the KI institute, the researchers followed 200,000 vaccinated subjects at the age of 60 and over, for a few weeks starting at the first dose of the vaccine.
 In a short document, they present a 67% decline in the confirmed cases rate and a 78% decline in the hospitalization rate, when comparing subjects in the second week since the first dose with subjects in the second week since their second dose.

-Prof. Dvir Aran, an immunologist and an expert in computational biology from the Technion, compared vaccinated patients with the general population and calculated that the effectiveness of the vaccines in Israel as of Feb.
-7th is a 72-81% reduction of infections (the confirmed cases rate) in people over the age of 60, and 82-83% reduction of infections in people under the age of 60.
-Moreover, he found a 83-87% reduction hospitalized and severe cases.
+Prof. Dvir Aran, an immunologist and computational biology expert from the Technion, compared vaccinated patients with the general population and calculated that the effectiveness of the vaccines in Israel as of February 22nd is a 73-85% reduction of infections (the confirmed cases rate).
+Moreover, he found an 89-97% reduction in hospitalizations and severe morbidity.
 This study has not been peer reviewed yet either.

 Studies in Israel demonstrated that vaccines reduce the general morbidity rate and the severe cases rate in particular.
 Rows of vials of messenger RNA vaccines against COVID-19 | Shutterstock, CROCOTHERY